hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

 1.1.
 Metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Table and column metadata are specified by the IVOA_ TAP_ recommendation.
-To load only table names metadata (TAP+ capability):
+To load only table names metadata:

   >>> tables = Euclid.load_tables(only_names=True, include_shared_tables=True)
   >>> print(f'* Found {len(tables)} tables')